BatterySmooth/timberborn-bad-apple/README.md

 With the addition of automation - in particular HTTP Levers and Indicators - to Timberborn, we can now do vido playback with the help of some magic trickery.

+I have also included the source code inside `src.zip` for anyone that wants to poke around and such.

 ## Setup

 Please note, this has been built for Windows.
 I haven't checked it on Linux or MacOS, but I'm pretty sure it won't work for them (awww shucks)